Joshua Pacio: Losing the belt, second reign

 Later that night, ONE Chairman and CEO Chatri Sityodtong announced that there would be no need for an immediate trilogy after Pacio's definitive win.

 Pacio defended his belt for the first time in his second reign as he takes on compatriot Rene Catalan at ONE Championship: Masters of Fate in Manila on November 8, 2019.
 He defeated Catalan via arm-triangle choke in the second round.

 Pacio defended his title again against Alex Silva at ONE Championship: Fire and Fury on January 31, 2020.
 He won the very close bout via split decision.

 Pacio defended his ONE Strawweight World Championship in a trilogy match against Yosuke Saruta at ONE Championship: Revolution on September 24, 2021.
 He won the bout via TKO in the first round.

 Pacio was expected to make his fourth title defense against the #1 ranked strawweight contender Jarred Brooks at ONE 158 on June 3, 2022.
 The bout was eventually postponed, as Brooks withdrew from the fight due to an injury.
 The fight was rescheduled at ONE 164 on December 3, 2022.
 Pacio lost the fight and the belt by unanimous decision, making him and the Philippines had no more Filipino World Champions of any weight classes.

-Pacio left his gym on March 10, 2023 together with other three fellow former Team Lakay athletes.
+Post-championship and third reign

+Pacio faced Mansur Malachiev on October 7, 2023, at ONE Fight Night 15.
+He won the fight via unanimous decision.

+Pacio faced Jarred Brooks for the ONE Strawweight World Championship in a rematch on March 1, 2024, at ONE 166.
+He won the title via disqualification due to illegal slam in round one.

+The trilogy bout between Pacio and Brooks for the unification of ONE Strawweight World Championship took place on February 20, 2025, at ONE 171.
+Despite Brooks spent the majority of the first round, Pacio won the fight via technical knockout in round two upset.